Learn about managing all aspects of user accounts including managing two-factor authentication.

-If the user is a member of any organization that requires two-factor authentication (2FA), resetting 2FA for this user will default them to verification through email.
-If the user is not a member of an organization that requires 2FA, resetting this user will disable 2FA.
+If the user is a member of any zone that requires two-factor authentication (2FA), resetting 2FA for this user will default them to verification through email.
+If the user is not a member of a zone that requires 2FA, resetting this user will disable 2FA.
 See Security for more information.

-From the User Accounts tab, select the checkbox for the user(s) you want to reset 2FA for.
+- From the Users tab, select the checkbox for the user(s) you want to reset 2FA for.

 Enabling Two-factor Authentication (2FA)